Passerby chases down driver who hit, killed man broken down along Southeast Side highway - NewsBreak

 RELATED LOCAL CHANNELS

-Security guard stabbed after attempting to stop a man from robbing West side Walgreens

-SAN ANTONIO – A security guard was stabbed after he attempted to stop a man from robbing a West side Walgreens, police say.
-Police were dispatched to the 4700 block of Commerce Street at around 10:07 p.m. for reports of a cutting in progress.
-According to officials, a man...
+SAN ANTONIO – A man and a woman are hospitalized after a woman found them with gunshot wounds inside the bedroom.
+Police were dispatched to the 7400 block of Yarrow Blvd at around 4:37 p.m.
+According to officials, a mom came home and found a man and a woman...

 IN THIS ARTICLE